garbagetown/guideline/source_en/ImplementationAtEachLayer/CreateWebApplicationProject.rst

         Following definitions are done in this file.

         * Definition of dependent libraries and build plug-ins
-        * Definition of Profile to create a environment wise jar file
+        * Definition of Profile to create a jar file for each environment

 |